 - SV: SuperVeloce

 Lexus uses a single letter to identify its top-trim models: F. The sixth letter in the alphabet not only represents the "flagship" models within the brand, but is also a nod to the automaker’s home track, Fuji Speedway in Japan.
+According to Lexus, the models themselves also have unique names.

 - F: Flagship / Fuji Speedway